daviddarnes/david.darn.es/_posts/2020-04-11-learnwithjason-q-and-a.md

 ![Me and Jason on the livestream](/images/lwjshow/lwjshow-banner.jpg)

 I recently joined [Jason Lengstorf](https://twitter.com/jlengstorf) on his Twitch show [Learn With Jason](https://www.learnwithjason.dev/).
-During the livestream we demonstrated the possibilities of using Ghost as a Headless CMS, using the [Ghost Content API](https://ghost.org/docs/api/v3/javascript/content/) with [Gatsby](https://ghost.org/docs/api/v3/gatsby/), [GraphQL](https://ghost.org/docs/api/v3/gatsby/graphql-recipes-for-ghost/) and [Eleventy](https://ghost.org/docs/api/v3/eleventy/).
+During the livestream we demonstrated the possibilities of using [Ghost as a Headless CMS](https://ghost.org/changelog/jamstack/).
 Check out the full recording of the stream [over on the Learn With Jason site](https://www.learnwithjason.dev/let-s-learn-ghost-on-the-jamstack).

 I had a great time chatting with Jason and the audience.
 However in all the excitement I didn't get around to answering all the questions from the live chat.
 Thankfully with the power of Twitch Chat Reply and an [npm script called 'twitch-chatlog'](https://github.com/freaktechnik/twitch-chatlog) I was able to go back in time and pull out all the questions people had during the livestream.